emaesen/blog-template-with-article-photo-video-art-posts/README.md

 `from /p/photos/c/:category - to /p/photos/c/_category.html`

-Depending on your server's configuration options you have two options:
+Depending on your server's configuration options you have two choices:

 1) define *rewrite* rules to serve file `/p/photos/c/_category.html` whenever a path starting with `/p/photos/c/` is requested
 2) define *redirect* rules to redirect to `p/photos/?category=` whenever a path starting with `p/photos/c/` is requested`